Code Credit Add-On

 You must give this software and each contributor credit for contributing to goods or services that you develop, test, produce, or provide with the help of this software.

 In general, you must give credit in such a way that others can freely and readily find a written notice identifying this software, by name, as a contribution to your goods or services, as well as each contributor, by name, as a contributor to this software.
 You must not do anything to stop others from sharing, publishing, or using those credits.

 If widespread convention dictates a particular way to give credit for your kind of goods or services, such as by end credit for a film, citation for an academic paper, acknowledgment for a book, or billing for a show, then follow that convention.
 For software provided to users to run on their own computers, give credit in documentation, notice files, and any “about” page or screen.
 For software provided as a web service, give credit in

 Who to Credit

-On written request from a contributor, remove their name from the credits for your goods or services going forward.
-On written request from all credited contributors to this software, do the same for the name of this software.
+On written request from a contributor, you must remove their name from the credits for your goods or services going forward.
+On written request from all credited contributors to this software, you must do the same for the name of this software.